sangho0n/hugo_blog/content/en/post/언리얼_GAS_시작/index.md

 	return AbilitySystemComponent;
 }
 ```
-3. Register and trigger abilities in the attached components
+3. Register and activate the ability on the attached component
 ```c++

 void AABGASFountain::PostInitializeComponents()
 {
 	Super::PostInitializeComponents();